vaadin/vaadin-element-skeleton/README.md

 We are using [ESLint](http://eslint.org/) for linting JavaScript code.
 You can check if your code is following our standards by running `gulp lint`, which will automatically lint all `.js` files as well as JavaScript snippets inside `.html` files.

+## Creating a pull request

+  - Make sure your code is compliant with our code linters: `gulp lint`
+  - Check that tests are passing: `npm test`
+  - [Submit a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) with detailed title and description
+  - Wait for response from one of Vaadin Elements team members

 ## License

 Apache License 2.0